-The Conditional Wait step that can be added to an Advanced Outreach model looks for set conditions before sending a Participant to the next horizontal step on the Advanced Outreach journey.
-If a Participant does not meet the set conditions before the Time Limit has passed, the Conditional Wait feature will move them vertically to an alternative branch of the Advanced Outreach journey.
+The Conditional Wait step that can be added to a Program model looks for set conditions before sending a Participant to the next horizontal step on the Program journey.
+If a Participant does not meet the set conditions before the Time Limit has passed, the Conditional Wait feature will move them vertically to an alternative branch of the Program journey.

-Users can configure both the set conditions of the Conditional Wait, and the branching options within the Advanced Outreach model.
-For more information on branching options, refer to Configure Model and Emails for Advanced Outreach.
+Users can configure both the set conditions of the Conditional Wait, and the branching options within the Program model.
+For more information on branching options, refer to Configure Model and Emails for Program.

 The conditions that can be configured within the Conditional Wait step include Event Based Conditions, Calculated Field Based Conditions, and Participant Field Based Conditions.

 Event Based Conditions

 Users can select conditions based on events within the Program.
 The list of event configurations is based on the step prior to the Conditional Wait step.
 For more information on the steps available in each model, refer to Configure Model and Emails for Program.
 If the prior step is Send Email or Create/Close CTA, the following event configurations will be available: